PacoReinaCampo/MPSoC-NTM/doc/isa/or1k/markdown/instructions/opcode-descriptions.md

 | `rtrans.tensor.q`  | `Calculate the transpose of the quadruple-precision tensor value in frs1, then write the result to frd`                          |
 | `rdiff.tensor.q`   | `Calculate the differentiation of the quadruple-precision tensor value in frs1, then write the result to frd`                    |
 | `rint.tensor.q`    | `Calculate the integration of the quadruple-precision tensor value in frs1, then write the result to frd`                        |
-: RV128RALG - "RV128RALG Standard Extension for Double-Precision Floating-Point (+ RV64RALG)"
+: RV128RALG - "RV128RALG Expanded Extension for Real Linear Algebra (+ RV64RALG)"

 | instruction name   | instruction description                                                                                                          |
 |--------------------|:---------------------------------------------------------------------------------------------------------------------------------|